 An Institution Dedicated to Musicology and Indology

-Brahmavidya is a 32-year-old foundation dedicated to the development, promotion, and research of Indian arts, with a particular emphasis on Indian dance.
+Brahmavidya is a 32-year-old foundation dedicated to the development, promotion, and research of Indian arts, with a particular emphasis on Indian Classical Music and Dance.
 We believe that the Indian arts, in their plurality, function, and purpose, embody the essence of ‘brahmavidya’.

-We also hold that all art is a form of worship—of Truth, Auspiciousness, and Beauty.
-Our activities further extend to the promotion and teaching of Yoga and Sanskrit.
+We also hold that all art is a form of worship of Sathyam (Truth), Shivam (Auspiciousness), and Sundaram (Beauty).
+Our activities further extend to the promotion and teaching of Samkrta, Ayruveda and Yoga.

 Musiclogy and Indology